Solai-Adithya/FaceName-CorsiBlock/README.md

 7. Go to Browser and type: localhost:8080
 8. Now the app is running at port 8080.

+## Run Unit tests
+Use the command `npm test` to run the unit tests.

 ## Working

 1. After running localhost:8080 in terminal you will get -> App running at port 8080